muktakosh/unicorn/README.md

 - [ ] **Decentralization features**
  - [ ] Service discovery
  - [ ] Ledger of known services
- - [ ] Pipelining: Connect to their unicorn instances
+ - [ ] Pipelining: Connect to other unicorn instances

 ## About this repository